How to Completely Remove and Reinstall iTunes on Windows

 Remove iTunes and related components from Control Panel

-Important: Uninstalling these components in a different order, or only uninstalling some of these components may have unintended affects.
+Important: Uninstalling these components in a different order, or only uninstalling some of these components may have unintended effects.

 Uninstalling iTunes components in this order